qeacourse/RoboNinjaWarrior/How to/meet_your_neato.md

 Checklist before performing this step:

 1. Make sure the Neato's batteries are charged.
-To test this, pull the Neato away from it's charging station and for the newer Neato's hit the button near the front bumper of the Neato that has the home icon on it.
+To test this, pull the Neato away from its charging station and for the newer Neato's hit the button near the front bumper of the Neato that has the home icon on it.
 For the older Neato's hit the larger orange power button.
 The display should illuminate revealing a battery capacity indicator.
 Sometimes you will have to click the button below the display to dismiss any errors that show up on the Neato’s screen before the battery level is displayed.

 ### Step 3: Connect the USB battery pack to the Raspberry Pi's USB cable.